Vulcanization is a crucial process in transforming raw rubber into a usable form.

 Twin screw compounding refers to the use of twin screw extruders to mix polymers with additives, fillers, and reinforcements.

-The primary purpose is to achieve a homogeneous blend of materials, enhancing the properties and usability of the final product.
+The main objective is to achieve a homogeneous mixture of materials that improves the properties and utility of the final product.

 Twin screw extruders operate with two intermeshing screws rotating in the same direction (corotating).